Epicodus-Curriculum/intro-full-stack/4a_remote_expectations_wk1_thursday.md

-Welcome to your third day of Epicodus!
+Welcome to your fourth day of Epicodus!
 Today's schedule is fairly similar to yesterday.

 ## Schedule
 ---

 Once again, times are approximate.

-**8:00 – 8:30 pm: Cohort Scrum with your Instructor**
+**8:00 – 8:30 am: Cohort Scrum with your Instructor**

 We'll start class with a Cohort Scrum meeting, with your instructor and your cohort.
 This is the usual Scrum that you'll take part in every class session for the rest of the program, and we'll meet using the same Google Meet link.